liferay/liferay-docs/discover/portal/articles/130-forms/03-form-rules/00-intro.markdown

 : Make a form field required based on a predefined condition.

 Jump to Page
-: Based on user input, skip over some form pages directly to a more relevant page.
+: Based on user input, skip over some form pages directly to a relevant page.

 Autofill with Data Provider